CASE STUDY

 Unused Definition Removal

-TSRI considers a system like SBSS to be of medium size and medium complexity.
+TSRI considers a system like SBSS to be of medium size and medium complexity due to having modernized over 1 billion lines of COBOL already.
 As a result, although TSRI can undertake code transformation using a “spiral” development model, which parcels the code into units conducive to rapid, progressive delivery, integration, and testing, the relatively small size allowed TSRI to regenerate the entire code base with each iteration.
-With each new improvement, TSRI delivered the code to the ARRAY development team to integrate and test as compiling, integration-ready Java.
+With each new improvement, TSRI delivered the code to the development team to integrate and test as compiling, integration-ready Java.

-TSRI’s transformation left external calls stubbed out; the ARRAY team completed the work of reintegrating items like schedulers and other utilities, testing the initial spiral of code, and providing TSRI with defects via Bugzilla.
-In response to each spiral delivery evaluation, TSRI adapted its transformation rules and regenerated improved iterations of the spiral code according to internal evaluation and ARRAY’s requests.
+TSRI’s transformation left external calls stubbed out; the team completed the work of reintegrating items like schedulers and other utilities, testing the initial spiral of code, and providing TSRI with defects via Bugzilla.
+In response to each spiral delivery evaluation, TSRI adapted its transformation rules and regenerated improved iterations of the spiral code according to internal evaluation and the Team’s requests.

 TSRI proceeded through spirals sequentially until all 1.3 million lines of source code were transformed.
-These techniques, along with the improved method synthesis algorithm mentioned above, brought the code size down to
+These techniques, along with the improved method synthesis algorithm mentioned above, brought the code size down by 34%.

 Application Testing

-TSRI and ARRAY also collaborated on application testing of the output product.
-The NTT DATA Services solution architect chaired daily meetings during the testing phase to coordinate synchronization of the involved teams.
+TSRI and the Team also collaborated on application testing of the output product.
+The solution architects chaired daily meetings during the testing phase to coordinate synchronization of the involved teams.

 After testing, the following issues were identified.
 Often, when undertaking transformation work, TSRI’s process uncovers bugs latent in the original source code, e.g., 43 original COBOL and 48 Unisys COBOL/SQL issues.
 In the entire 1.3 million lines of code, only 62 transformation issues were identified: one defect per 21,000 lines of code transformed.
 These results compare very favorably with validated industry standards of 15-50 defects per 1,000 lines of code written manually: